 In elections held on 24 June 2018, President Erdoğan received approximately 53% of the votes, being re-elected as the President, and the Justice and Development Party (Adalet ve Kalkınma Partisi (the "AKP")), the President's party, and the Nationalist Movement Party (Milliyetçi Hareket Partisi) (MHP), which formed the "People's Alliance" bloc with the AKP, together received sufficient votes to hold a majority of the seats in Parliament.
-As of 9 July 2018, the parliamentary system was transformed into a presidential one and President Erdoğan thus now holds the additional powers granted to the President pursuant to a referendum held on 16 April 2017.
+As of 9 July 2018, the parliamentary system was transformed into a presidential one and the President of Türkiye thus holds the additional powers granted to the President pursuant to a referendum held on 16 April 2017.

-On 9 July 2018, President Erdoğan announced the new ministers of his cabinet, which included the appointment of the former minister of Energy and Natural Resources and his son-in-law, Berat Albayrak, as the Minister of Treasury and Finance.
-On 6 July 2019, the governor of the Central Bank was removed from his post by a Presidential Decree and, on the same day, President Erdoğan appointed Mr. Murat Uysal, one of the Central Bank's then-deputy governors, as the new governor of the Central Bank.
-This was followed on 9 August 2019 by the board of the Central Bank, as part of its reorganisation, removing from office its chief economist and some other high-ranking officials.
-On 8 November 2020, Mr. Albayrak resigned from his position as Minister of Treasury and Finance and was promptly replaced by Mr. Lutfi Elvan, a former Minister of Development and Minister of Transport, Maritime and Communication.
+After the elections, there were numerous changes in Türkiye's economic leadership.
+On 6 July 2019, the governor of the Central Bank was replaced.
+On 8 November 2020, the Minister of the Turkish Treasury (President Erdoğan's son-in-law) resigned from his position and was promptly replaced.
 Following the depreciation of the Turkish Lira to its weakest value to that date (exceeding TL 8.5 per U.S. dollar), the governor of the Central Bank was replaced by a Presidential Decree on 7 November 2020 and then (on 20 March 2021) was replaced again after a series of rate increases.
-The dismissal of Mr. Naci Ağbal, the then-governor of the Central Bank on 20 March 2021, led to a negative market reaction, with investors' sales of certain Turkish assets leading to the value of the Borsa İstanbul 100 stock index declining by 9.6% in a week and the Turkish Lira depreciating by 9.9% against the U.S. dollar (from TL 7.27 per U.S. dollar before the dismissal of the governor to TL 7.99 per U.S. dollar) during the same period.
-The Central Bank policy rate increased throughout 2020 and into 2021

-(topping at 19.00% from March to September 2021) as a result of ongoing higher inflation and increasing inflation expectations; however, contrary to the expectations of some market participants, the rate was reduced by 100 basis points (to 18.00%) in September 2021, at which time the Central Bank also removed its commitment to keep its policy rate above inflation, creating increased uncertainty in the monetary policy framework in Türkiye.
+The replacement of Mr. Naci Ağbal, the then-governor of the Central Bank on 20 March 2021, led to a negative market reaction, with investors' sales of certain Turkish assets leading to the value of the Borsa İstanbul 100 stock index declining by 9.6% in a week and the Turkish Lira depreciating by 9.0% against the U.S. dollar (from TL 7.27 per U.S. dollar before the replacement of the governor to TL 7.99 per U.S. dollar) during the same period.
+The Central Bank policy rate increased throughout 2020 and into 2021 (topping at 19.00% from March to September 2021) as a result of ongoing higher inflation and increasing inflation expectations; however, contrary to the expectations of some market participants, the rate was reduced by 100 basis points (to 18.00%) in September 2021, creating increased uncertainty in the monetary policy framework in Türkiye.